 🇨🇭 DAY 7 & 8: LOCARNO / ASCONA

-Things to do in Locarno include visiting the stunning architecture of the old town, going for a boat ride on Lake Maggiore, taking hikes in the nearby mountains and forests, or exploring some of the cultural sights such as the International Film Festival held every August.
-There are also many restaurants and cafes that line the waterfront promenade.
+Enjoy the stunning architecture of the old town, go for a boat ride on Lake Maggiore, take hikes in the nearby mountains and forests, or explore some of the cultural sights such as the International Film Festival held every August.
+Many restaurants and cafes line the waterfront promenade.

-If you have time, walk towards Ascona (or hop on a bus) which is about 4 km from Locarno.
+If you have time, I recommend walking towards Ascona (or hopping on a bus) which is about 4 km from Locarno.
 Ascona is a small Swiss town located in the Ticino region of Switzerland, on the northern shore of Lake Maggiore.

-Ascona is known for its warm climate, stunning scenery, and beautiful “lake” beaches, making it a great place to enjoy some rest and relaxation.
+Ascona is known for its warm climate, stunning scenery, and beautiful “lake” beaches, making it a great place to relax.

-Ticino is actually a little peace of Italy in the heart of Switzerland – the best of two worlds!
+Ticino is actually a little peace of Italy in the heart of Switzerland – I consider it, the best of two worlds!

-TIP: The boat ride on Lago di Maggiore is free with a Swiss Travel Pass (pick the tour that is in the Swiss side of the lake).
+TIP: The boat ride on Lago di Maggiore is free with a Swiss Travel Pass (pick the tour that is on the Swiss side of the lake).

 WHERE TO STAY IN LOCARNO